jundalisay/superb/content/en/research/kepler/harmony/book-4/chapter-01d.md

 them.
 Of the semblance of the Holy Trinity in the spherical I have written in many places^^ in my Optics, in my Commentaries on Mars, and in the theory of the sphere; and I want to return to the subject here.

-We come, therefore, to the straight line, which by its extension from a point at the center to a single point at the surface sketches out the first rudiments of creation, and imitates the eternal begetting of the Son (represented and depicted by the departure from the center towards the infinite points of the whole surface, by infinite lines, subject to the most perfect equality in all respects).
+The straight line, by its extension from a point at the center to a single point at the surface sketches out the first rudiments of creation, and imitates the eternal begetting of the Son (represented and depicted by the departure from the center towards the infinite points of the whole surface, by infinite lines, subject to the most perfect equality in all respects).

 This straight line is of course an element of a corporeal form.
 If this is spread out sideways, it now suggests a corporeal form, creating a plane; but a spherical shape cut by a plane gives the shape of a circle at its section, a true image of the created mind, which is in charge of ruling the body.